cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-workbook/workbook.md

 - [ ] Create a new Public Cloud Project or select an existing one
 - [ ] Navigate to **AI Endpoints** → **API keys** section
 - [ ] Click on **Create a new API key** button
-- [ ] Copy the generated token for use in this tutorial
+- [ ] Copy the generated token for use in this workbook

 !!! tip "Token Security"
     Your API token is sensitive information.
 Never share it publicly or commit it to version control systems.
 We'll use environment variables to keep it secure.